 Individual schools may arrange, in cooperation with the school's parent organization, student council, designated student committee, or a staff committee, to take individual student and/or class group pictures.
-Awarding of the photographic services shall be conducted through bidding procedures.

 Individual and/or class group pictures may be taken at the school facility and during the regular school day hours.
 The pictures shall be made available for purchase by students and/or parents on a voluntary basis.
-The building Principal or his/her designee shall have final authority in authorizing the picture-taking program and will be responsible for overseeing the process.
+The building Principal or his/her designee shall have final authority in authorizing the picture- taking program and will be responsible for overseeing the process.